sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 Sourcegraph 4.0, the latest version of our code intelligence platform, is now available.
 Our code intelligence platform includes a dozen new features to grok code, spend more time in flow, and execute big decisive refactors across your codebase.

 A code intelligence platform indexes and understands all of your organization's code, no matter where it's stored or what language it's in.
-With Sourcegraph, devs and engineering leaders have a complete understanding of their codebase, so they can learn about code and opperate more effeciently.
+With Sourcegraph, devs and engineering leaders have a complete understanding of their codebase, so they can learn about code and operate more effeciently.

 Read on to discover everything that shipped in Sourcegraph 4.0.